Codepath-Android-pod1/Final_Project/README.md

 ## CRUD

 Create -> Users will be able to create new Events given specific set of informations, like short description of the event, the distances/Location
 Read -> Read Event information such as: Event Description, the distances away, Time of event Title of event etc.
-Update -> Edit Events and profiles.
+Update -> Edit Events and profiles
 Delete -> Users will be able to delete the event they posted.

 # API usage